Fulton cuts ribbon on Pathfinder Towpath Trail; pays tribute to former Mayor Woodward

-FULTON — Fulton Mayor Deana Michaels, along with several members of the Fulton Common Council, on Friday cut the ribbon on a long-awaited project and paid a memorial tribute to a gentleman held in high regard for his service to the community.
+FULTON— Fulton Mayor Deana Michaels, along with several members of the Fulton Common Council, on Friday cut the ribbon on a long-awaited project and paid memorial tribute to a gentleman held in high regard for his service to the community.

 In front of a crowd of nearly 100, including State Assembly Minority Leader William Barclay, R-Pulaski, on the bank of the Oswego River at Indian Point, Michaels officially opened the new 2.5-mile Pathfinder Towpath Walking Trail, which runs south along the water’s edge on the east side of the Oswego River.